AndyycLee/AndyycLee/README.md

 - 👋 Hi, I’m @AndyycLee
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in software engineering, worked at AWS and TD Bank as a software engineering intern
 - 🌱 I’m currently learning next js, trpc, and prisma :)
-- 💞️ I’m looking to collaborate on programming projects
+- 💞️ I’m looking to collaborate on programming projects, feel free to reach out!
+Looking for internship roles
+- andytechlee@gmail.com

 - Most of my experience is with python, the MERN stack, typescript, firebase, supabase, and c